hotosm/learnosm/_posts/en/0900-12-04-basicairdata-gpslogger.md

 If the GPS location is not active on your phone, activate it.
 Then go in an open area and start GPS Logger;

 1) Wait until the app finds the Fix.
-When available, the __GPS FIX__ tab will start to show the coordinates of the Fix.
-At this point (when possible) we suggest to wait at least another minute before proceed with the next phase, in order to allow the full stabilization of the signal;
+When available, the __GPS FIX__ tab will start to show the coordinates of the Fix.<br>At this point (when possible) we suggest to wait at least another minute before proceed with the next phase, in order to allow the full stabilization of the signal;
 2) Click on the __Trackpoints__ button of the bottom panel to start recording track points.
 The button will become red.
 You can anytime toggle on/off the recording process by clicking on that button.
 The button shows the amount of the Trackpoints recorded.<br> Go for a ride!
 Don’t forget your smartphone :P<br>
 You can go to the __TRACK__ tab to view in real time the statistics of your trip;
 4) When your trip is finished, double-tap on the little __V tick__ located near the upper right corner to finalize (finish) the active track;